Uniswap/unichain-contracts/docs/autogen/src/src/UVN/L1/StakingMiddleware/StakeManager.sol/contract.StakeManager.md

 ### _slashDelegatorStake

-*to ensure accurate accounting of total delegated stake to operators, pending withdrawals and slashable stake are slashed equally*
+*To ensure accurate accounting of total delegated stake to operators, pending withdrawals and slashable stake are slashed equally*

 *When pending withdrawals are slashed, cancel all pending withdrawals and create a new one with the remainder*